Doctoral Funding in Special Education!

-Complete the University of Oregon Online Graduate Application.
+Complete the UO Division of Graduate Studies Online Graduate Application.

 Nonrefundable Application Fee: $70 (Domestic Students)/$90 (International Students), paid by credit card or eCheck.
 You will need to pay the application fee before you are able to submit the application.